Gizmoi/BatLife/README.md

 ** I am new to programming code might be buggy and poory optimized you have been warned use at your own risk**

+Code was built and upload to my arduino in VSCODE/platformio

 This program will be used to test batteries from a specific light source, mainly gun based lights to test the life expectancy of batteries.
    I made this program inorder to test different types of batteries in a gun mounted light to see what batteires work best with my light and see what batteries have the longest life.